 5. Don’t forget to compliment your spouse about little things

-Little things like ‘I want to have the cake you baked last Christmas.
-It was delicious’.
-Things like ‘I am sorry’, ‘You look exactly like the day we got married’, ‘You are everything’, are small stuff that do matter, especially in a long-term relationship.
+Little things like “I want to have the cake you baked last Christmas.
+It was delicious”, “I am sorry”, “You look exactly like the day we got married”, “You are everything” may seem like redundant phrases when you have been together for a while.
+But it’s the small stuff that does matter, especially in a long-term relationship.

 6. In an argument, it’s okay to turn the other cheek sometimes